 - The Zero series calls players' bluff.
 The stages are fairly easy, but the ranking system is aggressively demanding.
 You have to get at least an A rank to receive EX Techs.
 Zero 4 toned this down, refreshing for a lot of the Zero fanbase.
 (However, try the Self Imposed Challenges in the ZX subseries.)

 - Miyamoto himself has stated that he regrets making New Super Mario Bros.
-(DS) too easy.
+1 for DS too easy.

 - Yoshi's Story traded in large, imaginative, dangerous levels for short, boring, easy ones.
 The Final Boss even has invincibility powerups in the same room as him.

-- Gamespot famously deducted points from Metroid Prime 3 because the controls were too good and thus the game was "too easy".
+- Gamespot famously deducted points from Metroid Prime 3: Corruption because the controls were too good and thus the game was "too easy".

 - People complained about Super Metroid back in the day, saying the inclusion of an automap feature was a travesty against everything Metroid was about.